DrHilarious/word-counter/README.md

 # Word Counter
 Counts words and displays them and their counts in descending order.
-For the purposes of this program, any uninterrupted sequence of word characters is considered a word, where a "word character" is defined as the value signified by the regex `\w`.
+For the purposes of this program, any uninterrupted sequence of word characters is considered a word, where a "word character" is defined as the value signified by the regex `\w`, more or less.

 ## Running This Program
 1. Download Java 17 from [here](https://adoptium.net/).